miticous/think/README.md

 # Think

-Think is a Instagram clone.
+Think is an Instagram clone.
 Full functional components using HOC.
 ## Installation

 Clone project and install packages: